PierreMichaud-Inria/cbp-ng/README.md

 "Voltage-Frequency-Scaled Speedup" (a.k.a.
 VFS) score.
-Pierre Michaud has written [a paper available on the competition's github repository](https://github.com/AmpereComputing/cbp-ng/blob/main/docs/vfs.pdf) explaining this scoring to help contestants gain intuition for it.
+Pierre Michaud has written [a paper available on the competition's github repository](https://github.com/AmpereComputing/cbp-ng/blob/main/docs/vfs.pdf) explaining this scoring to help participants gain intuition for it.

 Though we have attempted to ensure this scoring mechanism is aligned with real-world design constraints and you are heavily encouraged to use your